 "Please don't make me say what you already know, Corn.
 I know you saw it."
-She was speaking to her knees now, but he heard her well enough.
+She couldn't look at him for this; couldn't see the face he borrowed.

 "Is it your 'prince' from before?"
 I'm going to kill him - no, I'm going to beat him into realizing he's an ass for making her suffer like this.

-It was a long shot, but it was one he needed to take, and that was why, finally, they were in the elevator.
-He pinned her in place, panting.
+And then, they were in the elevator.
 "How can you run that fast with those things growing in your lungs?"

-"Hanahaki, Kyoko, please -" he cut himself off when she curled in on herself, covering her ears.
-She was scared.
-He hated scaring her, but….
 If there's the smallest chance that it's me, I can't let her die.
-He crouched down and gently pried her fingers off her ears.
+He joined her on the floor and pried her fingers off her ears.
 "Please, can we talk somewhere?"

 "I don't want to hear it," she whispered.